$P_{tail}^{\alpha}$: a high resolution gamma/hadron and composition discriminant variable for Water-Cherenkov Detector cosmic-ray observatories: Simulation framework

 \section{Simulation framework}

 CORSIKA (version 7.5600) \cite{CORSIKA} was used to simulate gamma-ray, proton-induced and iron-induced vertical ($\theta = 0^\circ$) showers assuming an observatory altitude of $5200\,$m a.s.l.
 The simulated shower energy ranged from $10\,$TeV up to $1.6\,$PeV, being generated with an $E^{-1}$ energy spectrum.
+In order to realistically replicate the $E^{-2}$ ($E^{-3}$) flux of gamma rays (charged cosmic rays), a further $E^{-1}$ ($E^{-2}$) weight on the simulated energy of the events has then been added in the analysis.
 FLUKA v~\cite{fluka,fluka2} and \qgs \cite{qgs} were used as hadronic interaction models for low- and high-energy interactions, respectively.

 A ground detector array was emulated by a 2D-histogram, each cell representing a station with an area of $\approx 12\,{\rm m^2}$.
 The stations were arranged to cover a circular surface of $\sim 1\,{\rm km}$ radius with a uniform fill factor ($FF$) -- defined as the ratio between the instrumented area and the shower collection area.
 Different fill factors were obtained by masking the 2D-histogram with a regular pattern.